Identity Crisis Solved

 What does AMEX do?
 It’s not just about cards, it’s about service.
 It’s about travel.
 Imagine how much better the customer experience would be if it focused on that - instead of billing.

 I led a team of designers and developers in an agile process that delivered a fully functioning prototype in one month.

 I steered teams through strategy, concepting, and multiple deliverables.

-We identified the key business drivers - travel, expenses, and a user experience connecting everything seamlessly.
+We identified the key business drivers - travel, expenses, and a seamless UX.

-We combined various research and design techniques to create quick, effective iterations.
+We used various research and design techniques in quick, effective iterations.

 Digital transformation overnight!

 When customers logged into the original app, they saw this: